Joan As Police Woman: Early life

 Born at the Saint Andre Home in Biddeford, Maine, to an unmarried teenage mother, Wasser was placed for adoption at infancy.
-She was raised in Norwalk, Connecticut, with her adoptive younger brother Dan, who is a visual artist.
+She was raised in Norwalk, Connecticut.
 She credits her background as an adopted child with her "very extroverted" personality and dressing up a lot.
-She explained that "when you are in a situation where you're not blood-related to your family, it does become extremely obvious that you're born with your personality".
+She says that "when you are in a situation where you're not blood-related to your family, it does become extremely obvious that you're born with your personality".

-Wasser began with piano lessons at age six and had her first violin lessons at age eight.
+Wasser began piano lessons at age six and violin lessons at age eight.
 She played violin in school and community orchestras before leaving Norwalk for her college studies.
 At the age of 18, Wasser began her music career during her studies at the College of Fine Arts, Boston University.
-She studied music under, among others, Yuri Mazurkevich and played with the Boston University Symphony Orchestra.
+She studied music under, among others, Yuri Mazurkevich, and played with the Boston University Symphony Orchestra.
 Wasser soon grew disillusioned and found that she "didn't want to make classical music my life, the Beethoven symphonies have already been played a million times and I am not going to do it any better".
 Instead, she joined a number of local punk bands trying "to bridge the gap between the guitar and the bass and play the violin really loud".

 Career

 The Dambuilders

 In 1991, Wasser joined the Dambuilders who were signed to Elektra Records in 1994.
 Wasser featured on three albums as a violinist.
 The band played a number of shows on the East Coast, and found an admirer in Colin Greenwood of Radiohead.
 On stage, Wasser managed to stand out with "bright costumes and dyed, often dreadlocked hair".
 In 1995, the band appeared at Lollapalooza followed by the release of the album Ruby Red.
 Wasser augmented her role within the band, adding guitar and keyboard parts, singing vocals, as well as co-writing several songs as found on the album Against the Stars.

-Wasser first began to make a name for herself in the indie rock world during her time in The Dambuilders as she developed her aggressive style of playing, which led to work outside the group.
+Wasser began to make a name for herself in the indie rock world during her time in The Dambuilders as she developed her aggressive style of playing, which led to work outside the group.
 Wasser moved to Brooklyn, New York in 1996, while The Dambuilders disbanded in October 1997.